Ernanm280/azure-network-protocols/README.md

 3. *Configure the rules*
 4. *Click Add*

-- *Result:
-All inbound `ICMP` (ping) traffic to your Ubuntu VM is now blocked, so ping requests from your Windows VM will fail*
+- *Result: All inbound `ICMP` (ping) traffic to your Ubuntu VM is now blocked, so ping requests from your Windows VM will fail*

 <img width="1794" height="1087" alt="image" src="https://github.com/user-attachments/assets/6f38a1a0-cb20-4205-83f8-6a2371de62d4" />
 <img width="877" height="548" alt="Screenshot 2026-02-24 193855" src="https://github.com/user-attachments/assets/76b693af-162f-46f1-aa03-07ab91a953f6" />

 - *Re-enabling `ICMP` traffic (Allow `Ping`Again)*

-- After enabling `ICMP`it again, I returned to the Windows 10 VM and observed that the ping replies resumed, and Wireshark showed reply packets being received again.
+- After enabling `ICMP` again, I returned to the Windows 10 VM and observed that the ping replies resumed, and Wireshark showed reply packets being received again.
 1. Go to your Network Security Group
 2. Locate the DenyInbound (ICMP) rule
 3. Click the delete (trash icon) on the rule